ham-radio-software/D-Rats/README.md

 variant dictionary for your locale.
 Developers may need aspell- variant dictionaries for all locales that D-rats has message files for.

-The Python 2 packages are only needed for running the Python 2 version of d-rats.

-Anti-x 19 Can run the older d-rats using Python 2, and the newer D-rats using Python 3

-aspell aspell-en bandit(future) gedit python2 python3 pylint pylint3 glade
-python-gobject python-gtk2 python3-gi python-glade2 python-serial
-python3-serial python-libxml2 python-libxslt1 python3-lxml python-simplejson
-python-feedparser python-flask python-gevent python3-gevent python-socketio python3-greenlet python-ipykernel python-gi-cairo python-geopy python-pil python3-simplejson python3-feedparser python3-flask python3-ipykernel
-python3-gi-cairo python3-geopy python3-pil shellcheck codespell libxml2-utils
-aspell-it yamllint

-Anti-x 22 Can not run the older D-rats on Python 2, so only the Python 3 packages can be installed.
+Anti-x 22 Can not run the older D-rats on Python 2.

 aspell aspell-en aspell-it bandit(future) codespell gedit glade libcairo2-dev libgirepository1.0-dev libxml2-utils pkg-config pylint pylint3 python3
 python3-dev python3-feedparser python3-flask python3-geopy python3-gevent
 python3-gi python3-gi-cairo python3-greenlet python3-ipykernel python3-lxml
-python3-pil python3-pip python3-serial python3-simplejson python3-sphinx
+python3-pil python3-pip python3-pyaudio python3-pydub python3-serial
-python3_venv shellcheck yamllint
+python3-simplejson python3-sphinx python3_venv shellcheck yamllint

-Other Python interpreters should be similar.
+Other Python interpreters on other distributions should be similar.
 If the Python distribution does not supply all of the packages, then PIP can be used to supply the missing packages.
 PIP generally should always be used with a Python virtual environment.

 See: <https://github.com/ham-radio-software/D-Rats/wiki/101.010-Running-D-Rats-in-a-Python-virtual-environment-and-PIP>